 Currently, we offset some of the emissions of shipping by planting trees as part of our Eco-Packaging Alliance.

 This year, we’re going to put a plan in place to measure, reduce and offset our carbon emissions.
 We are also going to put a timeline in place to work towards carbon neutrality.

 Currently, we inform and inspire our community about sustainability in business through content on our blog, The Wrap, and our Eco-Packaging Alliance newsletter.

 This year, we will be looking at exploring educating our global ecosystem further on environmental issues and ways they can make a difference.

 We are going to look at what new initiatives we can drive to equip our customers, partners and team with the knowledge to make informed choices that positively impact their communities and local environments.

 5. Our Supply Chain – Health, Safety & Wellbeing

 Currently, our team is 76 people around the world and many more working within our supply chains.
-This year, we are going to continue to ensure everyone within our supply chain is fairly paid and works in a safe environment free of any discrimination or harassment.
+This year, we are going to implement a supplier code of conduct which further solidifies our standards for health, safety and wellbeing.

 6. Our Supply Chain – Environmental Management